MicrosoftDocs/mixed-reality/mixed-reality-docs/new-microsoft-edge.md

 **Workaround**

 We've since received feedback that some customers, especially those with multiple physical monitors, would prefer to disable this virtual monitor pre-allocation.
-To give customers control and choice, we've enabled a workaround that involves changing a registry key value.
+To give customers control and choice, we've enabled a workaround that involves changing a registry key value (available with the 2020-07 Cumulative Update for Windows 10 Version 2004).

 >[!NOTE]
 >Modifying registry key values is intended for advanced users.